dustinlyons/nixos-config/README.md

 ```
 .
-├── bin          # Simple scripts used to wrap the build
+├── bin          # Optional scripts used to run build/update
 ├── common       # Shared configurations applicable to all machines
 ├── hardware     # Hardware-specific configuration
 ├── darwin       # MacOS and nix-darwin configuration